AKYves/presidents_name_data/README.md

 - Sierra Leone
 - Togo

-The data come from [world states men](http://www.worldstatesmen.org/) website.
+The data comes from [world states men](http://www.worldstatesmen.org/) website.
 Each script shows how the data has been processed for each country.
 Here are the main variables in the dataframe obtained at the end of the datawrangling step: